 Source: William Ismael/Flickr

 Cocoa is one of the most overlooked sources of fiber, magnesium, and iron a person can add to their smoothie.
-Just 2 tablespoons of this delicious, antioxidant-rich magic contains 3 grams of fiber and 15 percent of your daily iron needs!
+Just 2 tablespoons of this delicious, antioxidant-rich magic contain 3 grams of fiber and 15 percent of your daily iron needs!
 Cacao is even higher in fiber, with 5 grams in two tablespoons and 40 percent of your daily iron needs.
 That’s pretty hard to beat for such a delicious smoothie option!

 Source: Oksana Mizina/Shutterstock